juliajorstad/PillCounter/datasets/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

-The dataset includes 484 images.
+The dataset includes 273 images.
 Pills are annotated in YOLOv8 format.

 The following pre-processing was applied to each image:
-* Auto-orientation of pixel data (with EXIF-orientation stripping)
 * Resize to 640x640 (Stretch)

-The following augmentation was applied to create 3 versions of each source image:
-* 50% probability of horizontal flip
-* 50% probability of vertical flip
-* Equal probability of one of the following 90-degree rotations: none, clockwise, counter-clockwise
+No image augmentation techniques were applied.